-My office door will be open per the times listed.
+Office hours will be held over Zoom per the times listed.
 Please use this time to if you have extra questions regarding this course.
 If you are unavailable to meet at the listed times, please feel free to email me with any questions.
 However, if you email me at night (after 6:00 p.m.), on weekends, or during holiday breaks I will respond to your email within 12 hours.